keenanpayne/keenanpayne.com/posts/11ty-eleventy-introduction.md

 [Eleventy](https://www.11ty.dev/) (11ty) is a static site generator (SSG) built on top of [Node.js](https://nodejs.org/en/) that compiles static website assets (i.e., HTML files).
 Eleventy provides a platform that helps web developers create organized and [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself) codebases through its support for [templating languages](https://www.11ty.dev/docs/languages/), a robust [templating engine](https://www.11ty.dev/docs/templates/), flexible [data models](https://www.11ty.dev/docs/data/), and [plugins](https://www.11ty.dev/docs/plugins/).

 While Eleventy offers a lot, it's designed as a [zero-configuration](https://www.11ty.dev/docs/glossary/zero-config) platform that provides as much or as little overhead as you would like.
-This preference for simplicity, combined with a philosophy of tooling agnosticism (just look at their support for templating languages), provide a flexible and empowering developer experience.
+This preference for simplicity, combined with a philosophy of tooling agnosticism, provide a flexible and empowering developer experience.

-Large websites don't only benefit from what Eleventy offers.
+Large websites won't only benefit from what Eleventy offers.
 Unless you are building the simplest low-maintenance websites, odds are that some aspect of Eleventy or another SSG will improve your workflow and codebase.

 ## SSG Ecosystem